jlengrand/Ivolution/README.markdown

 The only library needed to run the code for now is [Opencv](http://opencv.willowgarage.com/wiki/) (and by extension [Numpy](http://numpy.scipy.org/)).
 See [the documentation](http://opencv.willowgarage.com/wiki/InstallGuide) for more information.

 This project is developed on a Windows (7) platform, but there should (and, as a fanatic Linux User, will) be no compatibility problems with UNIX.

+## TODO

+**In progress: **

+- The very central part of the code is finished.
+- I currently work on video quality enhancement (compression, speed, fade effects, ...)
+- I plan to include a GUI to help people use the software, and later add support for a broader type of input images (profiles, eyes, glasses, . . .)
+- I also think about a way for user to help the software in case it struggles with images (by manually pointing face on problematic images?).
+- Any other idea is welcome

 ## License